ChandaniCodes/CryptoAssetRating_Assignment/README.md

 # UI-UX_Assignment

-This is a demo webpage for Crypto Asset Raiting.
-I used HTML5, CSS3, BOOTSTRAP.
+This is an assignment which was given by Crypto Asset Rating company(U.S based Company) I developed this webpage using HTML5, CSS3, BOOTSTRAP 3.